meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 }
 ```

-Following prerequisites must be fulfilled for the enrollment to work:
+The following prerequisites must be fulfilled for the enrollment to work:

 * Configured AWS Control Tower
 * AWS Service Catalog needs to have an AWS Control Tower Account Factory Portfolio